 TYPES OF FRICTION WELDING

 Friction Welding takes many different forms.
 MTI offers the four most in-demand — all of which are solid state processes:

 - Rotary Friction Welding —in which one part is rotated at high speed and is pressed against another part that is held stationary.

 - Linear Friction Welding —in which one part moves in a linear motion at high speed and is pressed against another part held stationary.

 - Friction Stir Welding — uses a spinning tool and axial forge force to create a bond between two pieces, which creates extremely high-quality, high-strength joints with low distortion.
-MTI offers Friction Stir Welding development and parts production through our Manufacturing Services
+MTI offers Friction Stir Welding development and part production through our Manufacturing Services.

 BENEFITS OF FRICTION WELDING